copasi/basico/paper.md

 processes, modifications and improvements of the software can be easily integrated, and published to the community.

-Being an easily installable module, `BASICO` can readily integrated with other packages or pipelines to create new functionality.
-For example, it would be difficult to use COPASI directly for approximate Bayesian computation (ABC), but through using `BASICO` in the pyABC package [@pyABC] it can be done.
+Being an easily installable module, `BASICO` can readily be integrated with other packages or pipelines to create new functionality.
+For example, it would be difficult to use COPASI directly for approximate Bayesian computation (ABC), but through using `BASICO` in the pyABC package [@pyABC] it can be achieved.

-As scripting module `BASICO` lends itself for constructing large networks, as is for example done in the reproducibility study in @mendes2023reproducibility.
+As a scripting module `BASICO` lends itself for constructing large networks, as is for example done in the reproducibility study in @mendes2023reproducibility.

 Documentation for `BASICO` along with many examples, in the form of Jupyter Notebooks